- Food & Drink

 Roald Dahl's deliciously dark tale of young Charlie Bucket and the mysterious confectioner Willy Wonka comes to life in a brand new West End musical directed by Academy Award winner Sam 'Skyfall' Mendes.
 Featuring ingenious stagecraft, a chocolate garden, an army of squirrels and the curiously peculiar Oompa-Loompas, this spectacular new musical must be seen to be believed.

 You'll be transported back to the rocking world of the '60s with this new Beatles musical which traces the 'Fab Four's' history from Liverpool's Cavern Club to Beatlemania.
-It features all of band's top hits so get ready to wave your hands and sing-a-long to Hey Jude!The Savoy Theatre
+It features all of band's top hits so get ready to wave your hands and sing-a-long to Hey Jude!The Aldwych

 If you loved the smash hit film, you'll love this.
 If you don't know the story, The Bodyguard is a romantic thriller which sees Frank Farmer try to protect superstar Rachel Marron from an unknown stalker.
 Featuring some of Whitney Houston's greatests songs, you won't be able to resist singing and dancing along.

 The Woman In Black is a classic ghost story.
 It is not a horror story or a tale of terror, yet the events build up to a horrifying climax and create a sense of horror.
 Not for the faint hearted...